JaredBarnes6/car_price_determination_capstone/README.md

 ![image](https://user-images.githubusercontent.com/97368604/194774013-d5e71358-9192-425d-9536-14c1658d1f41.png)

 Figure 2: A barplot of features and their respective weights of importance on MSRP.
-See Figure 3 as the legend for features (i.e. f1 = “Engine HP”, f0 = “Year”, f4 = “Highway MPG”, f6 = “Popularity”, and f5 = “City MPG”).
+(Top 5 features are “Engine HP”, “Year”, “Highway MPG”, “Popularity”, and “City MPG”.)

-Figure 3: A snip of the car dataframe showing the column names that correspond to the feature names shown in Figure 2 (i.e. f1 = “Engine HP”, f0 = “Year”, f4 = “Highway MPG”, f6 = “Popularity”, and f5 = “City MPG”).

 ## Recommendations and Next Steps: